Gibbsforce/alkemyChallengeFullstackJS/README.md

 Users table created
 ```

-`It run the tests by using the new test module by Node and the new fetch API by Node.
+`It runs the tests by using the new test module and the new fetch API by Node in the 18.0.0 version.
 Server should be running.`

 ```
 npm run test
 ```

 `By starting the server, it is posiible start the frontend (client).
-It uses Vite to pack and transpile the files in React and Express framework in the Node runtime environment.
+It uses Vite to pack and transpile the files in React.
+It usesExpress framework in the Node runtime environment.
 Go to the client folder and set:`

 ```
 npm run dev